krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 1. `HB[i]` will not introduce HoL blocking if `HA[j]` was delivered in a prior round trip.
-To identify this case, QCRAM assumes that QUIC transport surfaces acknowledgement notifications to the HTTP layer, and that the QCRAM encoder can rely that acknowledged headers have been received by the decoder.
+To identify this case, QCRAM assumes that QUIC transport surfaces acknowledgment notifications to the HTTP layer, and that the QCRAM encoder can rely that acknowledged headers have been received by the decoder.

 2. `HB[i]` may be represented with one of the Literal variants (see {{RFC7541}}
-    Section 6.2), trading lower compression ratio for HoL resiliance.
+    Section 6.2), trading lower compression ratio for HoL resilience.

 3. `HB[i]` may be represented with an Indexed Representation.
 This favors compression ratio, but the decoder MUST ensure that HB is not decoded until